rclone/rclone/docs/content/commands/rclone_mount.md

     fusermount -u /path/to/local/mount

+Or if that fails try

+    fusermount -z -u /path/to/local/mount

 Or with OS X

-    umount -u /path/to/local/mount
+    umount /path/to/local/mount

 ### Limitations ###

 This can only write files seqentially, it can only seek when reading.

-Rclone mount inherits rclone's directory handling.
-In rclone's world directories don't really exist.
-This means that empty directories will have a tendency to disappear once they fall out of the directory cache.
+This means that many applications won't work with their files on an rclone mount.

-The bucket based FSes (eg swift, s3, google compute storage, b2) won't work from the root - you will need to specify a bucket, or a path within the bucket.
+The bucket based remotes (eg Swift, S3, Google Compute Storage, B2, Hubic) won't work from the root - you will need to specify a bucket, or a path within the bucket.
 So `swift:` won't work whereas `swift:bucket` will as will `swift:bucket/path`.
+None of these support the concept of directories, so empty directories will have a tendency to disappear once they fall out of the directory cache.

 Only supported on Linux, FreeBSD and OS X at the moment.